 Don’t wait to winterize your HVAC system.
 If you take the steps listed above during the late summer/early fall months, then you can get a jump on any of these concerns before the cold hits.
 Then, you can not only save money on winter costs, but you can also extend the life of your furnace and AC unit.

 Some of these steps are OK to do on your own, and it probably helps if you learn how to do them to keep your system healthy.
-But always check with your trusted HVAC service provider for upkeep and maintenance.
+But always check with your trusted air conditioning repair provider for upkeep and maintenance.
 They are the trained professionals and they can make sure that your HVAC system is properly prepared for winter.